laxativedude/eaglermypack/README.md

-# eaglermypack
+# eaglermypack is the best eagercraft pack
-my texture pack (lite version) on eaglercraft